JetBrains-Research/task-tracker-plugin/README.md

 ## Privacy

-**By installing TaskTracker, you agree to send us changes in code that you make during problem solving.**
+Disclaimer for participants in our research only.
+By installing the TaskTracker plugin using our distribution file, you agree **to send us changes in code** that you make during problem solving.

-This plugin only tracks changes in the documents it creates automatically for solving the tasks.
+The TaskTracker plugin tracks changes **only** in the documents it **creates and opens automatically** to solve the tasks.
-The data is sent to our privately hosted instance of [TaskTracker server](https://github.com/JetBrains-Research/task-tracker-server).
+The data is sent to our **privately hosted instance of the [TaskTracker server](https://github.com/JetBrains-Research/task-tracker-server)**.
-**TaskTracker only sends the data when you click the `Submit` button.**
-All data is sent **anonymously** and only includes filenames, source code, and changes.
+TaskTracker only sends the data when you **click** the **Submit** button.
+All data is sent **anonymously**, and only includes filenames, source code, and changes.
+For more information, see our [Privacy policy](https://github.com/JetBrains-Research/task-tracker-plugin/wiki/Privacy-policy).

 ## Installation